-Top Roping is when a rope is run though an anchor point or quickdraws above you.
+Top Roping is when a rope is run through an anchor point or quickdraws above you.
 Normally someone will lead first and set up a top rope.
 You can also set up a top rope if you can walk around to the top.

 You can do both lead climbing and top roping indoors.
-Most people learn to top rope indoors and build their skills and confidence, then learn to lead climb and eventually climb outdoors.
+Most people learn to top rope indoors and build their skills and confidence, then learn to lead climb, and eventually climb outdoors.

 Is Sport Climbing Dangerous?

 Yes and no. While people watching might think that ropes would fail or gear might break – that basically never happens in sport climbing.
 It’s definitely a physical activity!
 Scrapes and bruises are common.
 Falling is always a little scary but you can train yourself to get used to it.

 Bigger but less common dangers come from awkward falls, swinging headfirst into the wall, rockfall, or landing badly on a wrist or ankle.
 Deaths do occur when climbers make mistakes when tying in or rappelling the rope.
 Wearing a good quality climbing helmet outdoors as well as good partner checking systems can almost eliminate most dangers.

 In climbing gyms, you’ll find it much easier to get set up and ready to climb.
 On indoor lead routes, there is a permanent quickdraw attached to each bolt.
 Routes also have an easy way to lower from the top – generally a pair of burly carabiners.